AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Origin      : Southeast Asia, Cambodia
 - Education   : Jay Pritzker Academy, Wobash
 - History     : Science Teacher at Jay Pritzker Academy
 - Dr.Sopheara joined the agency after sustaining an attack from aliens.
+Dr.Sopheara wanted to create a barrier to protect humanity from the aliens that invaded earth.
+Dr.Sopheara went on to invent the lazer door in 2040      with Dr.SP.
 >**Dr.SP**
 -